Vencie Glenn

-Vencie Leonard Glenn (born October 26, 1964) is a former American football safety in the National Football League.
-He was drafted by the New England Patriots in the second round of the 1986 NFL Draft.
-He starred in college football at Indiana State.
+Vencie Leonard Glenn (born October 26, 1964) is an American former professional football player who was a safety in the National Football League (NFL).
+He was selected by the New England Patriots in the second round of the 1986 NFL draft.
+He played college football for the Indiana State Sycamores.
 He was a two-year starter at Kennedy High in Silver Spring, Maryland.

 College career

-Glenn had a stellar career at Indiana State; a two-time All-Conference safety, he was awarded the 1985 Missouri Valley Conference "Player of the Year (Defense)" and was named All-American by the AFCA.
+Glenn had a stellar career at Indiana State University; a two-time All-Conference safety, he was awarded the 1985 Missouri Valley Conference "Player of the Year (Defense)" and was named All-American by the AFCA.
 A ball-hawking safety, he still holds the ISU record for career interceptions (17), notching 2 vs. #6 Eastern Illinois in the 1983 playoffs.

 In 1984, he was 4th in the Missouri Valley Conference in Interceptions (6) and 2nd in Interception Return Yardage (126).

 He participated in the 1986 Senior Bowl and was invited to the Blue–Gray Football Classic.

-NFL career
+Professional career

 Glenn also played for the San Diego Chargers, New Orleans Saints, Minnesota Vikings, and New York Giants.